json-schema-org/website/pages/overview/what-is-jsonschema.md

 ## Why organizations adopt JSON Schema

-* **Simplify testing and validation**: JSON Schema helps to reduce the code's complexity and the development time by simplifying your validation logic.
+* **Streamline testing and validation**: Simplify your validation logic to reduce your code’s complexity and save time on development.
+Define constraints for your data structures to catch and prevent errors, inconsistencies, and invalid data.
-* **Easy and reliable data exchange**: JSON Schema enables reliable, eventually consistent data exchange at scale.
+* **Exchange data seamlessly**: Establish a common language for data exchange, no matter the scale or complexity of your project.
+Define precise validation rules for your data structures to create shared understanding and increase interoperability across different systems and platforms.
-* **Interoperability and Extensibility**: JSON Schema provides an extensible interoperability layer to your solution in multiple languages and platforms.
+* **Document your data**: Create a clear, standardized representation of your data to improve understanding and collaboration among developers, stakeholders, and collaborators.
-* **Huge tooling ecosystem**: JSON Schema is a vibrant and growing ecosystem of production ready Open Source tools implemented by the Community
+* **Vibrant tooling ecosystem**: Adopt JSON Schema with an expansive range of community-driven tools, libraries, and frameworks across many programming languages.

 ## Next steps